quadrant-newmedia/local_reload/README.md

 Pages will not be reloaded in background tabs/windows.
 They will only be reloaded when the user returns focus to them.
 This is actually by design.
 Previous attempts to reload background windows/tabs resulted in undesirable behaviour in many situations.

 ## Installation

 - `pip install local_reload`
 - add 'local_reload' to `INSTALLED_APPS`
 - `{% include "local_reload/local_reload_support.html" %}` in the `head`<sup>\*</sup> of any page that displays or updates data

 <sup>\*</sup> This should be added near the top of your `head`, so it can run as early as possible.

+## NavTricks

+We include a copy of NavTricks.js in our static files.
+This script pairs perfectly with local_reload.